discordianfish/oauth-proxy/README.md

 2) Configure SSL Termination with [Nginx](http://nginx.org/) (example config below), Amazon ELB, Google Cloud Platform Load Balancing, or ....

-Because `oauth2_proxy` listens on `127.0.0.1:4180` by default, to listen on all interfaces (needed when using an external load balancer like Amazon ELB or Google Platform Load Balancing) use `--http-address="0.0.0.0:4180"` or `--http-address="http://:4180"`.
+Because `oauth-proxy` listens on `127.0.0.1:4180` by default, to listen on all interfaces (needed when using an external load balancer like Amazon ELB or Google Platform Load Balancing) use `--http-address="0.0.0.0:4180"` or `--http-address="http://:4180"`.

-Nginx will listen on port `443` and handle SSL connections while proxying to `oauth2_proxy` on port `4180`.
+Nginx will listen on port `443` and handle SSL connections while proxying to `oauth-proxy` on port `4180`.
-`oauth2_proxy` will then authenticate requests for an upstream application.
+`oauth-proxy` will then authenticate requests for an upstream application.
 The external endpoint for this example would be `https://internal.yourcompany.com/`.

 An example Nginx config follows.
 Note the use of `Strict-Transport-Security` header to pin requests to SSL